open62541/open62541/doc/building.rst

 .. code-block:: cmake

+   # optionally you can also specify a specific version
+   # e.g. find_package(open62541 0.3.0)
-   find_package(open62541 0.4.0 REQUIRED COMPONENTS Events DiscoveryMulticast)
-   add_executable(main main.cpp )
+   find_package(open62541 REQUIRED COMPONENTS FullNamespace DiscoveryMulticast) add_executable(main main.cpp )
    target_link_libraries(main open62541)

+A full list of enabled features during build time is stored in the CMake Variable ``open62541_COMPONENTS_ALL``